-The theme for the academic year 2022-2023 was Choice.
-Understanding and acknowledging how choice impacts our personal welfare, our life choices and our community has been explored throughout the year.
+The theme for the academic year 2023-2024 was Choice.
+Understanding and acknowledging how we are agents of our own choices and how that impacts our welfare and development has been explored throughout the year.
+This was reflected and celebrated at our annual Abbey Service in July 2024.

-The charities we have supported since September 2022 include: World Vision, Jeans for Genes Day, British Red Cross - Ukraine Appeal, Sponsor a Child, the Listening Place and the Blue Light Symphony Orchestra (an orchestra of emergency services personnel).
+The charities we have supported since September 2023 include: World Vision, Sponsor a Child, Jeans for Genes Day, British Red Cross - Ukraine Appeal, the Listening Place and the Blue Light Symphony Orchestra (an orchestra of emergency services personnel).